Richard Heinsohn -- Artist Statement

 Artist Statement

-My work is rooted in expressing existential meditations through abstraction.
-The nature of my art is relational as opposed to demonstrative, inviting the viewer to participate in explication, and in so doing, decentering authorial intentionality.
-My mind dwells upon the confounding mysteries of temporality as part of the modern sublime, and these concerns drive my imagery into being.
-Although my focus comes from an existential place, I defer to the inferential capacity of the viewer to engage and speculate on meaning because I’m convinced that the best art experience includes some level of mystery and some sense of discovery.
-I often approach the human story through the lens of deep time and do this across a range of disciplines including abstract painting, wall reliefs, overpainted photos, sculpture and video.
+Although my art comes from an existential place, I defer to the inferential capacity of the viewer to engage and speculate on meaning because I’m convinced that the best art experience includes some level of mystery and some sense of discovery.
+I often approach the human moment through the lens of deep time and do this across a range of disciplines including abstract painting, wall reliefs, overpainted photos, sculpture, sound and video.

-Time has long been a point of fascination for me and shows up in various works.
-Working with rocks, which I regard as time capsules, provides a means for me to speak of deep time as I include them in various works.
-I also use parallel lines and stripes to reference geological time, inviting the observation that each striation in a geological formation represents millions of years.
-The circles in my paintings embody the wheel of time as observed by the Vedanta and other ancient belief systems that see time as cyclical rather than linear.
-These and other temporal associations convey how deep time provides us the perspective to see our own proportionally minuscule place in time and therefore to comprehend our collective vulnerability.
+Time has long been a point of fascination for me and has become a key subject in much of what I create.
+I regard rocks as time capsules.
+Placing them with inorganic detritus in assemblages, reliefs and paintings provides a means for me to speak of both deep time and human impact.
+I paint parallel lines and stripes to reference geological time, inviting the observation that each striation in a geological formation represents millions of years.
+The circles in my paintings embody the wheel of time, or Kalachakra, as observed by Vajrayana Buddhism and other ancient belief systems that see time as cyclical rather than linear.
+These and other temporal associations in my work convey how deep time offers us the perspective to observe our own proportionally minuscule place in time, alluding to our collective vulnerability.